zsigabi23/FUTURE_DS_01/README.md

 **Zolile Sigabi**

 Aspiring Data Analyst with experience in **Power BI, SQL, and Excel**, focused on transforming raw data into actionable insights that support business decision-making.

----

-💡 Tip for GitHub:
-Upload a screenshot of your dashboard and name it:

-dashboard_preview.png

-Then the preview image will show automatically in the README.

-If you want, I can also help you make your GitHub portfolio look much stronger by showing you:

-The perfect repo structure data analysts use

-How to add Power BI screenshots properly

-How to make your projects look like senior analyst portfolios.